Phileosopher/commonplace/mind-feelings-fear.md

 The pain itself broadly reaches to *everything* we are capable of [identifying](identity.md) with.
 It could be physical suffering to the body, emotional suffering, the feeling of loss, or any perception of the same in others'.
 Its only limit is that we feel it's something in [reality](reality.md).

+APPLICATION: The thought and image of something is most likely scarier than the thing itself.

 Often, the reason people inflict pain is from [evil](morality-evil.md), but not necessarily.
 It can also come from negligence, naïveté, ignorance, self-defense, or merely [poor communication skills](people-3_boundaries.md).

 Pain and pleasure aren't entirely separate.
 The pain of pursuing a worthy [purpose](purpose.md), for example, will heighten pleasure after overcoming it.